arabellaknowles/CV/README.md

 #### Problem Solving

 - When I studied Neuroscience, I would be presented with a list of symptoms or data and have to uncover which neurone or mechanism was dysfunctioning and the cause behind it.
 From this I have developed a methodological approach to breaking down and solving large problems.
-This skill has been instrumental when tackling large client requirements in software development projects and in debugging a code.
+This skill has been instrumental when tackling large client requirements in software development projects and in debugging code.

 #### Analytical